2bt/fakesid-old/app/src/main/assets/help.md

 On the top right are buttons for copying and pasting tracks.

 The two rows of buttons on the bottom list references to the most recently used instruments and effects, respectively.
-To select an instrument or effect, press the corresponding button.
+Press the corresponding button to select an instrument or effect.
 There are 48 slots for instruments and as many for effects.
-To select an instrument from among all available instruments, hold the Instrument tab to open up the instrument select screen.
+To select an instrument from among all available instruments, press and hold the Instrument tab to open up the instrument select screen.
 The same applies to effects.

 The main area of the screen shows the track table and the note matrix.